mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 export OM_ORGID=<org_id>
 ```

+As defined i.e. here https://cloud-qa.mongodb.com/v2#/org/<orgid>/access/apiKeys

-Note, that if you plan to use one kops cluster with different Ops Manager
+**Note**, that if you plan to use one kops cluster with different Ops Manager
 installations and/or Cloud-qa you'll need to specify the non-default namespace
 which will be the namespace where the Operator and all the resources will be
 created.
 So switching between different context will result in having different